 IPv6 is increasingly common as more devices connect to the internet, from mobile phones to Smart TVs.
 And as more devices go online, there will be a growing demand for the universal adoption of IPv6.
-Right now, however, there are only a few VPNs with full IPv6 support.
-In this guide we’ll examine the top IPv6 VPNs and also answer some frequently-asked-questions.
+Right now, however, there are only a few VPNs with IPv6 support.
+In this guide we’ll examine the top IPv6 VPNs and also answer some frequently asked questions.

 Every device that connects to the internet has a unique IP (Internet Protocol) address.
 This address can be used to identify your specific device and geographic location.
 An IPv4 address is an IP address system that utilizes a 32-bit decimal number (like this: 192.0.2.235).
 But because we’re rapidly running out of IPv4 addresses with more devices connecting to the internet, the transition to IPv6 is getting underway.

 An IPv6 address is the updated IP address system, which uses a longer 128-bit version.
 This significantly increases the number of IP addresses available.
 An IPv6 address looks like this:

 The transition from IPv4 to IPv6 that is currently underway creates a problem for most VPN services.